mikeizbicki/cmc-csci040/README.md

 You are encouraged to discuss all labs and projects with other students, subject to the following constraints:

-1. you must be the person typing in all code for your assignments, and
+1. You must be the person typing in all code for your assignments.
-1. you must not copy another student's code.
+1. If you ask someone for help: you may show your code to the other person, but you may not view their code.

-You may use any online resources you like as references.
+You may use any online resources you like as references (including LLMs!) without restriction.

 Basically, I'm trusting you all to be adults.
 You are ultimately responsible for ensuring you learn the material!